Most Americans have used FedEx at some point to deliver or receive packages, as it’s one of the most reliable courier services in the country.

 Will an incorrect address mark your package with an exception status?

-For more tips visit Route4Me Route Planner.
+For more tips, visit Route4Me Route Planner.

 Final Say

 A FedEx delivery exception occurs when there is a problem with the delivery.
-The delivery exceptions can be due to several reasons, including natural disasters and severe weather
+The delivery exceptions can be due to several reasons, including natural disasters, severe weather conditions (making delivery routes impassable), customs delays, national holidays, or a delivery vehicle issue.

 case, most FedEx shipment exceptions get resolved on their own in less than seven days of the delivery dates.